Rock-n-Roll-CRC/100-days-of-code/log.md

 **Today's Progress**: Today, I've learnt about how to get and set styles, attributes and classes using the DOM, I also got familiar with new types of events and event handlers.
 I've solved some katas on [Codewars](https://www.codewars.com). 〽️

-**Thoughts**: Quite a tough day, I've been exhaused and had no energy to code, hopefully the next day will be better. 😵‍💫
+**Thoughts**: Quite a tough day, I've been exhausted  and had no energy to code, hopefully the next day will be better. 😵‍💫

 **Link(s) to work**:
 1. [Codewars Challenges](https://github.com/Rock-n-Roll-CRC/Codewars-Solutions/commit/bd96c3bae7d0cdba90656f608deeaefa4869e035)